 When Maja moved to Orlando with Abel, she had been grateful for the very odd climate, the exotic green an over exuberant lushness.
 It reminded her nothing of home, the cobbled and slightly frail seeming streets, the huddling of old dark buildings and homes so close to one another, the grayness of the days from early fall until late spring.
 She had gone back for her mother’s funeral right before Justyn’s tenth birthday.

 In the wood there was something over the black mattress, something standing there, large and hunched.
 In the place that seemed to be its face, Maja observed the dark penetrating eyes, the ugly open maw.
 Was it a person or a tree?
 She had a horrifying thought it was some form of her mother.
 She gathered herself and made her way to her porch.

-She knew she should call the police, or someone.
-But she would let the mattress set out there for the night.
+She knew she should call the police, or someone, about the mattress She was worried about what was happening there.
+But she would let it sit out there for the night.

-Justyn was safe in his liberal arts college up in South Carolina.
-He would have laughed good naturedly at his mother’s belief there was someone in the woods.
+All grown up now, her son Justyn was safe in his liberal arts college up in South Carolina.
+He would have laughed good naturedly at his mother’s belief there was something evil in the woods.

 She went inside her three story townhome and locked the door.